 Instead, simply say your Social Security Disability prevents you from doing your old hobbies.
-For example, if you have a back impairment, you can no longer ride horses, ski, hike, or hunt, but if you write those items down as your hobby, the SSA will believe you can still do those things.
+For example, if you have a back condition, you can no longer ride horses, ski, hike, or hunt, but if you write those items down as your hobby, the SSA will believe you can still do those things.
 If you can still ski, hike, hunt or ride ATV’s, then you can probably still work.
 That is what the SSA will think.
 Keep that in mind.

 IF YOU NEED HELP PERFORMING YOUR ACTIVITIES OF DAILY ACTIVITIES, THEN WRITE IT DOWN ON THE FORM